 We’ve written these tips to guide you to land collaborations through active effort from your side by selecting and approaching partners for collaborations.

-Of course there is also a lucky chance that you are contacted directly by a company via DM on Instagram, in which case the following steps might not be applicable to you one to one.
+Of course there is also a chance that you are contacted directly by a company via DM on Instagram.
+In that case the following steps might not be applicable to you one to one.
 However even then you will also need to evaluate which companies you should proceed with and which offers you are better off rejecting.

-If you would like to read more about how to decided which brands to collaborate with and which not, leave a comment and we’ll write a dedicated blog post about it!
+If you would like to read more about how to decide which brands to collaborate with and which not, leave a comment and we’ll write a dedicated blog post about it!